qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 Prefer using your existing authorisation mechanism to enable/disable access to features; having a single well understood mechanism reduces the risk of mistakes.
 The feature toggle might need permissions to be finer grained.
-Remember to refactor and clean up when the feature toggle related permissions are not needed any more
+Remember to refactor and clean up when the feature toggle related permissions are not needed anymore.

 ![splitting permissions for toggling features](/attachments/blogposts/2021/ft-split-permissions.jpg)

-If a toggle is affecting multiple components, let one component lead, while the rest follows; i.e. one component uses the toggle to show different behaviour, the other juts react correctly on what this component does/tells/says (@@needs small example)
+If a toggle is affecting multiple components, let one component lead, while the rest follows; i.e. one component uses the toggle to show different behaviour, the others just react correctly on what this component does/tells/says (@@needs small example)

 Feature toggles will only work well when one can separate all the functionality under the toggle.
-One can also fool oneself...
+One can also fool oneself easily.

 ## Conclusion

 Feature toggles is a practice that facilitates continuous delivery, but it comes with trade-offs.
-We find it useful to take a critical stance and see feature toggles as a symptom instead of a solution.
+We find it useful to take a critical stance and see feature toggles more as a symptom than a solution.
 This can help us find better ways of delivering continuously without postponing integration or getting stuck in complexity.